ritchieking/d3-book/Chapter 2/README.md

 Chapter 2
 ==========

-Supplementary materials for Chapter 2.
+Supplementary materials for Chapter 2, __Finding a Data-Driven Story and Telling It Visually__

 ##Files